wagtail/wagtail/docs/getting_started/tutorial.md

 ## A basic blog

 We are now ready to create a blog.
-To do so, run `python manage.py startapp blog` to create a new app on your Wagtail site.
+To do so, run `python manage.py startapp blog` to create a new app in your Wagtail project.

 Add the new `blog` app to `INSTALLED_APPS` in `mysite/settings/base.py`.